 - The wax on waxed paper is paraffin;

 - Paraffin is sprayed on fruits to help keep moisture in, extending their shelf life, and make them look shiny and attractive.
 It is also sprayed on things such as muskmelon and sweet potatoes;

 - Paraffin is used as a coating on sausage casings for aged, cured sausage;

-Paraffin Wax is not overly healthy in the long run: in large amounts, it can act as a laxative, and prolonged consumption of large amounts of liquid paraffin can interfere with your body’s absorption of fat soluble vitamins such as A, D, E and K. However, it’s a myth that its use with food is banned by the American Food and Drug Administration (FDA).
-In fact, it’s explicitly allowed as a food coating or as an ingredient in a food coating.
+Paraffin wax is not overly healthy in the long run: in large amounts, it can act as a laxative, and prolonged consumption of large amounts of liquid paraffin can interfere with your body’s absorption of fat soluble vitamins such as A, D, E and K. However, it is a myth that its use with food is banned by the American Food and Drug Administration (FDA).
+In fact, it is explicitly allowed as a food coating or as an ingredient in a food coating.

 In England during the Second World War, liquid paraffin was used as a cooking fat.
 It could be used melted for frying in, and in items such as cakes.